martyfouts/UI-example/README.md

 ## `UIX_OT_hello`

-The original operator from the project, when invoked it displays a message in each of several ways
+The original operator from the project, when invoked it displays a message in each of several ways:

-- calls `ShowMessageBox` to display a message using a popup menu
+- calls `ShowMessageBox` to display a message using a popup menu,
-- prints the message (goes to the terminal window)
+- prints the message (goes to the terminal window), and
-- calls `report` to report the message as an info message
+- calls `report` to report the message as an info message.

 The `initialize` routine also adds menu entries for the operator to two menus as examples of how to add menu entries.
-It additionall creates a shortcut (CTRL-W) as a demonstration of how to do that.
+It additionally creates a shortcut (CTRL-W) as a demonstration of how to do that.

-The `deinintialize` routine removes the menu entries and shortcut.
+The `deinitialize` routine removes the menu entries and shortcut.

 ## `UIX_OT_ConfirmOperator`

-An example of how to invoke a dialog box using `window_manager.invoke_confirm`
+An example of how to invoke a dialog box using `window_manager.invoke_confirm`.

 ## `UIX_OT_PropConfirmOperator`

-An example of how to invoke a dialog box with properties that can be changed using `window_manager.invoke_props_dialog`
+An example of how to invoke a dialog box with properties that can be changed using `window_manager.invoke_props_dialog`.

 ## `UIX_OT_ImportFiles`